LLC Law and Tax

 - LLCs provide their members with far greater legal flexibility than corporations in tailoring their companies to meet member needs and interests.
 General partnerships are also very flexible.

-- LLCs have the same tax flexibility as general partnerships, but far greater tax flexibility than corporations.
+- LLCs have the same tax flexibility as general partnerships but have far greater tax flexibility than corporations.

-- Single-member LLCs owned by individuals can be subject to federal income tax either as sole proprietorships or as S corporations.
-If they are taxable as sole proprietors, this may enable them to save significant Federal income taxes but may increase their liability for Social Security Taxes.
+- Single-member LLCs owned by individuals can be subject to federal income tax either as sole proprietorships or as C or S corporations.
+If they are taxable as sole proprietors, this may enable them to save significant federal income tax but may increase their liability for Social Security taxes.

 - Multi-member LLCs are generally subject to federal income taxation either as partnerships or as S corporations.
-Choosing between these two federal tax regimens can be complex, since, among other considerations, members must weight their federal income tax liabilities against their Social Security Tax liabilities.
+(Subchapter C is typically not a good option for these LLCs.)
+Choosing between these two federal tax regimens can be complex, since, among other considerations, members must weigh their federal income tax liabilities against their Social Security tax liabilities.

-However, it is critical to all members of start-up and existing LLCs to maximize the extraordinary section 199A deductions available to them as LLC members.
-These deductions can arguably exceed 20 percent of their business income.
-In other words, LLC issues and section 199A expertise are inseparable, and they strongly support each other.
-Thus, in order to provide efficient and comprehensive service to their clients, LLC lawyers should also be experts in section 199A law.
+All members of start-up and existing LLCs should maximize the extraordinary section 199A tax deductions that will be available to them as LLC members if their LLC is properly structured.
+These deductions can exceed 20 percent of their business income.
+To provide efficient and comprehensive service to their clients, LLC lawyers also should be experts in section 199A law.

-Attorney John Cunningham has extensive experience in representing not only LLC clients but also section 199A clients, and he is the author of Maximizing Pass-Through Deductions Under Internal Revenue Code Section 199A—a Section 199A Practice Manual, the only book on section 199A published by a recognized legal and tax publisher.
-His LLC practice and his section 199A practice are interdependent, and they strongly support one another.
-He provides free initial consultations regarding both LLC law and tax and section 199A.
-His telephone number is 603.856.7172.
+Attorney John Cunningham has extensive experience in representing LLC clients and section 199A clients and is the author of Maximizing Pass-Through Deductions Under Internal Revenue Code Section 199A.
+He provides free initial consultations on LLC law and tax as well as on section 199A.